-- a) The volunteer shall speak with the individual appointed by the Convention to give oversight to the volunteer to provide a verbal description of the disagreement/incident that created the offence.
-The overseer shall seek to mediate a discussion between the complainant and the respondent, even if the respondent is him/her, with the intent of seeking to clarify or correct the situation (cf., GOBylaw 14.01 and 14.02). - b) Should the above effort at mediation fail to resolve the matter then the volunteer shall submit a written complaint to the Executive Minister of the Convention with the understanding that he/she will initiate the Convention's Dispute Resolution Mechanism (cf., GOBylaw 14.03). - c) Should the complaint be one of sexual or workplace harassment, the normal protocol as established by the Convention in the Staff Policy and Procedures Employee Policy Manual will be made available to the volunteer.
+- a) The volunteer shall speak with the individual appointed by the CBAC (2021) to give oversight to the volunteer to provide a verbal description of the disagreement/incident that created the offence.
+The overseer shall seek to mediate a discussion between the complainant and the respondent, even if the respondent is him/her, with the intent of seeking to clarify or correct the situation (cf., GOBylaw 14.01 and 14.02). - b) Should the above effort at mediation fail to resolve the matter then the volunteer shall submit a written complaint to the Executive Minister of the CBAC (2021) with the understanding that he/she will initiate the CBAC (2021)'s Dispute Resolution Mechanism (cf., GOBylaw 14.03). - c) Should the complaint be one of sexual or workplace harassment, the normal protocol as established by the Canadian Baptists of Atlantic Canada (2021) in the Staff Policy and Procedures Employee Policy Manual will be made available to the volunteer.